cyeranex/lumnda/Notes.md

   - [ ] Deploy the final version to Vercel.
   - [ ] Ensure all integrations (auth, database, chat, etc.) work seamlessly.
   - [ ] Monitor and maintain the application.

+this plas are changed to create a project likw monkey type